F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

   :alt: The result of a deployed application

-After a successful deployment, you can navigate back to the Applications tab and see the application in the list view.
+After a successful deployment, you can navigate back to the Applications tab to see the application in the list view.

 .. .. image:: deployed-application-list-view.png